-The GRI Sustainability Reporting Standards are the most widely adopted global standards for sustainability reporting and are used by Royal DSM for reporting publicly on its economic, environmental and social sustainability indicators.
+The GRI Sustainability Reporting Standards are the most widely adopted global standards for sustainability reporting and are used by Royal DSM for reporting publicly on its Sustainability Information.

 Scope of the group audit

-Royal DSM is the parent company of a group of reporting entities (hereafter: 'entities').
-The Sustainability Information incorporates the consolidated information of this group of entities.
+Royal DSM is the head of a group of components.
+The Sustainability Information incorporates the consolidated information of this group of components.

-Our group audit procedures consisted of audit procedures at corporate, business group and at local entity level.
-Our selection of entities in scope of our assurance procedures is primarily based on the local entity's individual contribution to the consolidated Sustainability Information.
-Furthermore, our selection of entities considered relevant reporting risks and geographical spread.
+Our group audit procedures consisted of audit procedures at corporate and component level.
+Our selection of components in scope of our assurance procedures is primarily based on the component’s individual contribution to the consolidated Sustainability Information.
+Furthermore, our selection of components considered relevant reporting risks and geographical spread.

-By performing our procedures at corporate, business group and local entity level, we have been able to obtain sufficient and appropriate assurance evidence about Royal DSM's reported Sustainability Information to provide an opinion about the Sustainability Information.
+By performing our procedures at corporate and component level, we have been able to obtain sufficient and appropriate assurance evidence about Royal DSM’s reported Sustainability Information to provide an opinion about the Sustainability Information.

 Our key assurance matter

-The sustainability indicator on DSM's solutions labelled as Brighter Living Solutions was determined to be a key assurance matter as the assessment is inherently subject to assumptions and management judgement, whereas the determination of other important sustainability indicators on Safety, Health and Environment and Human Resources do require such judgement to a lesser extent.
+The sustainability indicator on Royal DSM’s solutions labeled as Brighter Living Solutions was determined to be a key assurance matter as the assessment is inherently subject to assumptions and management judgement, whereas the determination of other important sustainability indicators on Safety, Health and Environment and Human Resources require such judgement to a lesser extent.

 We evaluated the reporting process, internal controls and the applicable definitions and criteria.
-We interviewed Royal DSM's staff members to understand the application of these definitions and criteria and we challenged the underlying evidence, such as the life cycle assessments and expert opinions for solutions classified as BLS and assessed the calculation of the BLS percentage.
-Finally, we assessed whether the criteria, assumptions and definitions are sufficiently explained in the Integrated Annual Report and on the website of Royal DSM.
+We interviewed Royal DSM’s staff members involved in the BLS assessment process to understand the application of these definitions and criteria and we challenged the underlying evidence, such as the life cycle assessments and expert opinions for solutions classified as BLS and assessed the calculation of the BLS percentage.
+Finally, we assessed whether the criteria, assumptions and definitions are adequately explained in the Integrated Annual Report and on the website of Royal DSM.

-We consider that the definitions and criteria for BLS as described in Royal DSM's internally developed supplemental reporting criteria Brighter Living Solutions are applied and that the assumptions are adequately explained.
-We also consider the disclosure on BLS as being proportionate.
+We consider that the definitions and criteria for BLS as described in Royal DSM’s internally developed supplemental reporting criteria, in the Non-financial reporting policy, are appropriately applied and that the assumptions are adequately explained.
+We also consider the disclosure on BLS as being adequate.